Delayed Birth Certificates – A Genealogist’s Treasure Chest!

 Have you encountered a “delayed birth certificate” for your ancestor?

 We are going to take a close look at the North Carolina delayed birth certificate of Cecile Clara White.
-[That’s her in the photograph above.]
 As you research vital records, including delayed birth certificates, information will vary from state to state.

 For instance, birth certificates were not required in North Carolina until 1913.
 Many rural areas were slow to become compliant with this new requirement, but by the end of WWI, all counties were consistently recording births and creating birth certificates.